-A virtual event is an online-only event that delivers the value of an in-person event in a virtual environment.
-Attendees interact in a virtual environment on the web, rather than meeting in a physical location.
-Virtual events are multi-session online events that often feature webinars and webcasts, however, a webinar by itself is not a virtual event.
+A virtual event is an online-only, multi-session event that delivers the value of an in-person event in a virtual environment.
+Attendees interact with each other and view live streams on the web, rather than meeting in a physical location.

-Widen your audience — Going virtual opens up your event to more people!
-You can connect with your audience across the globe for a fraction of the cost, and include attendees who would otherwise not be able to have that experience.
+Widen your audience — Going virtual opens your event to more people!
+Virtual events let you connect with your audience across the globe and include attendees who otherwise wouldn't have access to that experience.

 Save on costs 💰 — Make your budget go farther by saving on travel, vendors, and venues.
-Virtual meetings can be held anywhere there is an Internet connection.
+Virtual events are possible anywhere there's an internet connection.

-Personalize the attendee experience — User data allows you to seamlessly engage and personalize the event experience.
-Use groups to ensure that attendees receive the content that is most applicable to them, including personalized notifications, discussion boards, and more.
+Personalize the attendee experience — User data lets you seamlessly engage and personalize the event experience.
+Use Groups to make sure that attendees receive the content that's most relevant to them, including personalized notifications, discussion boards, and more.

-Sustainability — Save the environment, one virtual event at a time.
-Virtual events reduce food waste, and carbon emissions due to travel, and they remove the need for printed paper materials like event signage and paper agendas.
+Embrace sustainability — Save the environment one virtual event at a time.
+Virtual events reduce food waste and carbon emissions due to travel, and they remove the need for printed paper materials like event signage and paper agendas.

-It's important to think through the participant experience for your virtual event, the same way that you would for an in-person event — from start to finish.
+It's important to think through the participant experience for your virtual event the same way that you would for an in-person or hybrid event — from start to finish.
 The main components to consider are: